Nike Business Model: How the $46B Giant Sells 'Rebellion' to Stay #1

 Is Nike profitable?

-Yes, but profit fell sharply during the reset.
-Net income was roughly $3.2B in FY2025 (a ~7% margin), down about 44% year over year.
-In Q3 FY26 net income dropped 35% to $520M as tariffs and clearance markdowns pushed gross margin down to 40.2%.
+Yes, but profit fell during the reset.
+Full-year FY2026 net income was $3.1B (down 3% year over year, a ~6.7% margin).
+Q4 FY26 net income jumped 407% to $1.1B, but that spike was driven mainly by a one-time $986M IEEPA tariff-refund benefit rather than an underlying turnaround; Q3 FY26 net income had dropped 35% to $520M as tariffs and clearance markdowns pushed gross margin down to 40.2%.

 Who founded Nike and when?